Can Windows 10 support multiple RDP sessions?

 We are sorry to tell you that Windows 10 can’t support multiple RDP sessions, which means Windows Pro and Enterprise editions (Home editions is incompatible) are allowed to set up the Remote Desktop Connections via RDP in only one single remote session.
 Only Windows Server OS supports multiple RDP connections up to 2 sessions per license for free.

 If a second user tries to establish an additional session, a pop-up warning will appear asking whether to cancel the connection or close the previous session.

-How to enable Remote Desktop multiple sessions in Windows 10, 11 [2 options]
+How to enable Remote Desktop multiple sessions Windows 10, 11 [2 options]

-No way for multiple RDP sessions?
+No way for Remote Desktop multiple sessions Windows 10/11?
 Not exactly.
 Although Microsoft’s policy towards multiple Remote Desktop sessions is to purchase CALs to enjoy more rights, in theory, computer resources are the only factor to allow Remote Desktop multiple connections (an average of 150-200 MB of memory is required per user session).
 Therefore, you still have ways to enable Windows multiple users simultaneously.
 And in this part, we offer 2 options for you to choose from.

 Option 1.
 Use RDP Wrapper to achieve multiple Remote Desktop sessions

 Utilizing the RDP Wrapper, which serves as a layer between the Remote Desktop Service and Service Control Manager, is one way to enable Windows multiple RDP sessions.
 It doesn't alter the termsrv.dll file, and this application will continue to operate if Windows is upgraded.

 Ensure that the termsrv.dll file you are using is the original version before doing any operations.